wuxc/pywin32doc/md/win32api.md

   - [EnumResourceNames](win32api.md#win32apienumresourcenames)

-    Enumerates all the resources of the specified type from the nominated file.&nbsp;
+    Enumerates all the resources of the specified type from the nominated file\.&nbsp;

   - [EnumResourceTypes](win32api.md#win32apienumresourcetypes)